yrodiere/hello-quarkus/README.md

 To run unit tests only `./mvnw test`

-To run all tests unit and integration `./mvnw clean verify`
+To run all tests unit and integration and generate the coverage report `./mvnw clean verify`